 Enrolling LEP workers in any form of stand-alone remedial education (including English as a Second Language, GED, Adult Education and Literacy, and basic computer skills courses) is not allowed, unless either of the following applies:

-Assessment indicates that the worker only needs remedial education, and no vocational skills, to become job ready in an appropriate high-demand or target occupation
+Assessment indicates that the worker only needs remedial education, and no vocational skills, to become job ready in an appropriate high-demand or target occupation.

-The stand-alone remedial education is of limited duration and approved in conjunction with dual-language or standard vocational training, and the case manager reasonably expects the worker to complete both the remedial and vocational parts and be job ready within the time allowed under TAA.
+The stand-alone remedial education is of limited duration and is approved in conjunction with dual-language or standard vocational training, and the case manager reasonably expects the worker to complete both the remedial and vocational parts and be job ready within the time allowed under TAA.

 B-306: Suitable Employment